WUGA (FM)

 WUGA (91.7 MHz) is a public FM radio station serving Athens and much of the northeast part of Georgia.
-It is a member of Georgia Public Broadcasting's radio network but is operated by the University of Georgia, with studios and offices located at the Georgia Center for Continuing Education on the UGA campus.
+It is owned as a member of Georgia Public Broadcasting's radio network but is operated by the University of Georgia, with studios and offices located at the Georgia Center for Continuing Education & Hotel on the UGA campus on South Lumpkin Street between the Five Points neighborhood and downtown Athens.
 The transmitter is located off Walter Sams Road in Winterville, Georgia, southeast of Athens.

 The station's programming consists of news and public affairs, classical music, jazz and folk music from GPB Radio, as well as locally-produced content.